-Each concentration requires 18 or more semester hours, with each course completed with a grade of "C" (2.00) or higher.
+higher.
 Twelve or more of the semester hours must be in upper-division courses.
-Students should check for new information about concentrations on the Web at www.east.asu.edu/ecollege or contact an East College advisor at 480/727-1333.
+Students should check for new information about concentrations on the Web at www.poly.asu.edu/ecollege or contact an East College advisor at 480/727-1333.